Kitware/ParaView/Web/Documentation/guides/configure_and_build_vtkweb/README.md

-# ParaViewWeb Source Configure and Build
+# VTKWeb Source Configure and Build

 ## Introduction

-This document describes the process of configuring and building paraview from source.
+This document describes the process of configuring and building VTK from source.

 ##Required Tools